 Quality of life can be greatly affected by chronic dry eyes.
 Burning, itching, irritation, and an overall discomfort can cause patients to regret LASIK surgery.
 However, there is hope.
 There are several types of treatment for dry eyes including artificial tears, additional surgery, lid massage or scrubbing, warm moist compresses, drugs, and all natural therapies like TheraLife®.

 While artificial tears show initial promise, the continued use presents problems for patients in the long-term.
 Drugs to decrease inflammation are also beneficial, but many patients are looking for a natural way to find relief for their dry eyes.
 TheraLife® is an all natural product for dry eye relief.

 Addressing the fundamental causes of dry eyes like underactive tear secretion, TheraLife® goes right to the source of the problem.
 TheraLife® addresses promoting the production of the body’s own healing tears ending the reliance on artificial tears, drugs, or additional surgery.

 End your reliance on measures for your chronic dry eyes that don’t heal the tear duct, but only mask the problem.
-Try TheraLife® today and find relief for your chronic dry eyes.
+Try TheraLife®’s natural chronic dry eye relief products today.
 Dry eyes from LASIK surgery may be unavoidable, but living with chronic dry eyes is not.
 TheraLife® goes a long way to help those who want to live with healthy eyes.

 Call and talk to a doctor toll free 1-877-917-1989 US/Canada, International (650) 949-6080